chbndrhnns/pycharm-plugin-connexion/inbox.md

 - [ ] feat: Configure default base classes
 - [ ] commit: if it fails for hooks, add option keep selection of files (docs/keep-commit-selection/spec.md, stash)
 - [ ] feat: Show red bubble if introduce parameter object is not available
+- [ ] feat: Collect symbols to check against for stdlib clashes dynamically

 ## In Progress Tasks

-- [S] feat: When creating and renaming, check against stdlib modules/packages and warn if name clashes ( spec/shadow-stdlib.md)
 - [ ] refactor: `IntentionPreviewUtils.write<RuntimeException> { symbol.setName(newName) }`
 - [ ] fix: Does not filter rename to self quickfix
 - [x] fix: Wrap inconsistencies